 Starting in 1987, Glencore developed from a purely commodity marketing company into a diversified natural resources group through key acquisitions in mining, smelting, refining and processing in the three principal business segments.
 Glencore made its first equity investment in an industrial asset in 1987, when it acquired 27 per cent. of the Mt.
 Holly aluminium smelter in the United States and acquired its first controlling interest in an industrial asset in 1988, when it acquired a 66.7 per cent. interest in a zinc/lead mine in Peru.
 In 1994, the founder of Glencore sold his stake by way of a management buyout.
-The shares of Glencore International plc were listed on the Official List of the Financial Conduct Authority, admitted to trading on the London Stock Exchange's market for listed securities and admitted to listing on the Hong Kong Stock Exchanges in May 2011.
-The Acquisition was completed on 2 May 2013.
+The shares of Glencore International plc were listed on the Official List of the FCA, admitted to trading on the London Stock Exchange's market for listed securities and admitted to listing on the Hong Kong Stock Exchanges in May 2011.
+On 2 May 2013, Glencore completed the Acquisition.